-No teaching credentials or extensive international experience necessary to apply!
-If your major was art history, zoology, or anything in between, your good attitude, solid work ethic, and your academic background will serve you well in the classroomthis time from the teacher’s side of the desk.
+No teaching credentials or extensive international experience is necessary to apply.
+Whether your major was art history or zoology, a positive attitude, solid work ethic, and academic background will serve you well from the teacher’s side of the desk.
 Our best applicants have strong Spanish skills, but we also consider those with some exposure to the language and a drive to learn more before the program starts.

-CIEE and the local governments in Andalusia and Madrid are looking for well-rounded applicants who are independent, self-motivated, adventurous, responsible, and who adapt well to new situations.
-Participants must be able to expect the unexpected and thrive in a changing environment!
-Qualifications and experience are important, but a positive outlook, flexible decision making, and realistic expectations are paramount to a good experience!
+CIEE and the local government in Madrid are looking for well-rounded applicants who are independent, self-motivated, adventurous, responsible, and adapt well to new situations.
+Participants must be able to expect the unexpected and thrive in a changing environment.

-Remember, the Teach in Spain program is more than an avenue to live in Spain!
-It is essential that your first priority be to your school and your teaching assignment; to have a genuine interest in participating in life at school; and to understand that the experience requires a considerable amount of time in the school community.
+The Teach in Spain program is more than a way to live in Spain.
+As an Assistant, your priorities must be your school and your teaching assignment.
+You must have a genuine interest in participating in life at school and understand that this experience requires a considerable amount of time in the school community.